cruxstack/terraform-docker-artifact-packager/README.md

 # Terraform Module: Docker Artifact Packager

 This Terraform module provides a reusable, customizable solution for building Docker images and extracting artifacts from them.
+This utility module builds artifacts with docker to prevent polluting host environment.

 ## Features